CISecurity/ControlsAssessmentSpecification/control-15/control-15.6.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Devices
+	* - Data
-	  - Protect
+	  - Detect
-	  - 2, 3
+	  - 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
+* Safeguard 15.1: Establish and Maintain an Inventory of Service Providers
+* Safeguard 15.2: Establish and Maintain a Service Provider Management Policy

 Inputs
 -----------
-#.
-The list of wireless clients (subset of hardware inventory)
-#.
-Approved configurations to disable peer-to-peer (adhoc) wireless network capabilities
+#. :code:`GV44`: Service Provider Inventory List
+#. :code:`GV45`: Service Provider Management Policy

 Operations
 ----------
 #.
-For each wireless client in Input 1, compare its configuration against the appropriate approved configuration(s) from Input 2.
+Use Input 2 :code:`GV45` to determine if the enterprise policy includes monitoring guidance for service providers
 	#.
-Make a list of wireless clients that adhere to the approved configurations (M1)
+If the monitoring guidance exist, M1 = 1
 	#.
-Make a list of wireless clients that do not (M2), noting the deviations from the approved configurations.
+If the monitoring guidance does not exist, M1 = 0
+#.
+Use Input 1 :code:`GV44` to determine if each listed service provider has monitoring guidance provided in the policy
+	#.
+Identify and enumerate service providers with monitoring guidance provided (M3)
+	#.
+Identify and enumerate service providers without monitoring guidance provided (M4)

 Measures
 --------
-* M1 = List of wireless clients properly configured to disable peer-to-peer (adhoc) wireless network capabilities (compliant list)
+* M1 = Output of Operation 1
-* M2 = List of wireless clients not properly configured to disable peer-to-peer (adhoc) wireless network capabilities (non-compliant list)
+* M2 = Count of service providers in inventory
-* M3 = Count of wireless clients with peer-to peer (adhoc) wireless network capabilities disabled (count of M1)
+* M3 = Count of service providers with monitoring guidance provided
-* M4 = Total count of wireless clients (count of Input 1)
+* M4 = Count of service providers without monitoring guidance provided

 Metrics
 -------

-Coverage
+* If M1 is a 0, this safeguard receives a failing score.
+The other metrics don't apply.

+Compliance
 ^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of wireless clients with peer-to-peer (adhoc) wireless network capabilities
+	  - | The percentage of service providers with up to date assessments
-	    | disabled
 	* - **Calculation**
-	  - :code:`M3 / M4`
+	  - :code:`M3 / M2`

 .. history
 .. authors